Advanced Certificate in Supervision

 To enquire further or to book a place contact Steve Leach: firstname.lastname@example.org or telephone: 07929 268417

-Steve Leach has been in clinical practice for 15 years and is an approved NHS Supervisor.
+Steve Leach has been in clinical practice since 2006 and is an approved NHS Supervisor.
 He has considerable experience in working with complex cases with children young people and adults.
 For more info go to the home page and click About Steve.